Homestay hosts Mr.James and Mrs. Paula Kiefer

 For more information on becoming a Corporate Member, please contact Executive Director Peggy Parfenoff.

 WorldChicago homestay hosts open their homes to our international visitors and guests.
 They share the unique experience of discovering new cultures together.
 Homestays range from one to eight weeks and both youth and adults participate in homestay programs.

 Become a homestay host with WorldChicago!
 We seek diverse Chicago-area hosts in age, ethnicity, gender, socio-economic status, occupation, and interests.
 WorldChicagoinvites our homestay hosts to participate in many of the social and cultural activities with their international delegate(s).
 Homestay hosts and their guests often keep in touch and have formed strong friendships that last over the years and across the oceans.

-Now accepting applications for winter/spring internships.
+Now accepting applications for summer 2014.